Nils, Elisha, & Kira

 We have now been here 20 years, Kira has grown from a toddler to adulthood held by this community and is now away in college.
 The extended family feel of living in a healthy and vibrant community was everything we hoped for her to grow up in.
 We now have a new tribe of kids running around the community and it’s fun to watch this next-generation build their sense of family, find their own secret places in the forest, and be held by the family of community.

-I, Elisha, work as a private practice dietitian and a trainer in Motivational Interviewing.
+Elisha is a private practice dietitian and a trainer in Motivational Interviewing.
 Nils teaches firefighting and emergency medicine in a local, public vocational high school.
 Our dog Cassie is the best!